Let us help you celebrate

 Marriage breakdown can happen to anyone and sometimes it can be right to remarry.
 We are happy to offer advice but prefer to leave the decision to you and so we offer a service of prayer and dedication after civil marriage to all couples.
 There is no fee to pay.

 What about same-sex marriage?

-The Church of England is not authorised to conduct same-sex weddings or blessings, but we warmly welcome all couples at any of our church activites.
+The Church of England is not legally authorised to conduct same-sex weddings or blessings, but we would very much like to meet and support you, and you are warmly welcome at any of our church activities.
 Here are some "Christian and gay" life stories and FAQs.